buger/jsonparser/README.md

 }

 // You can use `ArrayEach` helper to iterate items [item1, item2 .... itemN]
-jsonparser.ArrayEach(data, func(value []byte, dataType jsonparser.ValueType, offset int, err error) {
+jsonparser.ArrayEach(data, func(value []byte, dataType jsonparser.ValueType, offset int) error {
 	fmt.Println(jsonparser.Get(value, "url"))
+  return nil
 }, "person", "avatars")

 // Or use can access fields by index!